-Graduate students who would like to complete an internship should schedule an appointment with the Divisions’ undergraduate internship coordinator for help identifying an appropriate placement.
+Graduate students who would like to complete an internship should schedule an appointment with the department’s undergraduate internship coordinator for help identifying an appropriate placement.
 In addition, students need to identify a faculty member who is willing to supervise the internship and should discuss their plans with their faculty advisor.
 There is a limit on the number of internship credit hours that will count toward the degree.

 The final requirement for the degree is to complete a master’s thesis or final project.
 Both require students to demonstrate their ability to integrate specialized knowledge of criminology and criminal justice and create an original work that contributes to our understanding of crime and justice.
 The master's thesis is a more structured document and specifically addresses an original research question using an appropriate scientific methodology.
 Completing a thesis is typically considered more academically rigorous and prestigious; students considering doctoral study are strongly encouraged to complete the thesis option.
 In addition, it is sometimes easier for students to write a thesis because it follows a highly standardized and structured format.

-- What are thesis credits and project credits?
+What are thesis credits and project credits?

 While working on a thesis, students enroll in CCJ 503 to receive thesis credits and students working on a project enroll in CCJ 506.
 Students are required to take a minimum of 6 credit hours of thesis or project credits; up to 9 credits of thesis and project hours may be applied toward the degree requirements.
 You must be enrolled for at least one thesis or project credit during the term in which you expect to defend your master’s thesis or project.
-To enroll in thesis and project credits, students should submit a “Credit by Arrangement” form, available from the Division Office Coordinator.
+To enroll in thesis and project credits, students should submit a “Credit by Arrangement” form, available from the Department Office Coordinator.
 Thesis and project credits are supervised by your thesis or project director and may be taken for 1 to 6 credit hours.